serhei/disciplined-code/dijkstra-notes/predicate-expression-language.md

     BOOLEAN -> 'true' | 'false'

-Newlines are skipped (treated as non-significant whitespace) if they occur in a position where they do not act as a delimiter:
+**Newlines** are ignored unless they occur in a position where they act as a delimiter:

     (empty) -> NEWLINE

+**Whitespace characters** and **comments** are always ignored.
+They may be used to separate consecutive symbols. ...

 ## Predicate Expressions